gaehlerm/SoftwareEngineering/README.md

 // abstract vs concrete code -> see Clean Architecture?

-## Exercises

-Sort the following function calls by their level of abstraction, starting with the highest:
-- main()
-- look_up_flight()
-- select_flight_from()
-- plan_voyage()
-- book_flight()

 # 7. Interfaces

-“Make interfaces easy to use correctly and hard to use incorrectly" - Scott Meyers, The fundamental rule of interfaces
+“Make interfaces easy to use correctly and hard to use incorrectly" - Scott Meyers

 Interfaces go hand in hand with levels of abstraction.
 Each level of abstraction has two interfaces.
 One to the low-level side, another one towards the high-level side.